tinko92/tinko92.github.io/_posts/2019-08-24-work-product.markdown

 Additionally, I produced a unit test in [extensions/test/triangulation/triangulation.cpp](https://github.com/BoostGSoC19/geometry/blob/develop/extensions/test/triangulation/triangulation.cpp) that produces a small triangulation and an example in [extensions/example/triangulation/triangulation\_example.cpp](https://github.com/BoostGSoC19/geometry/blob/develop/extensions/example/triangulation/triangulation_example.cpp) that demonstrates basic usage of the triangulation and the Voronoi adapter.
 The output file of the example is the following graphic:
 <img src="/images/triangulation_example.svg" width="720px" height="720px">
+The blue triangles are the faces of the Delaunay triangulation and the red lines are the Voronoi edges excluding infinite edges.

 ## Random Point Distributions
 ### Design